dweagle/status-overlay2/README.md

     container_name: status-overlay
     user: 1000:1002
     environment:
-      - TZ=America/New_York
+      - TZ=America/New_York  # System time and called for some overlays
       - SCHEDULE=06:00       # Schedule run time
       - RUN_NOW:false        # true will bypass the schedule once on container startup
     volumes:
       # Mount your local directory to the containers internal config folder.
       # By default, the logs, settings, and overlays will be created here.